Digital Currency Group: Subsidiaries

-On January 19, 2023, Genesis Global Capital filed for Chapter 11 bankruptcy protection. with the unit continuing to undergo proceedings through 2023.

 Grayscale Investments

 Established in 2013, Grayscale Investments is a digital currency asset manager.
 It offers funds privately for institutional and accredited investors and publicly traded products.

 Grayscale was the world's largest asset manager for digital currency, as of December 2021, with more than $50 billion in assets under management.
 Grayscale also manages the Grayscale Bitcoin Investment Trust, which was the first publicly quoted security solely invested in the price of bitcoin upon its launch in 2013.

 As of April 2021, six of Grayscale's funds were traded publicly on the OTCQX market: Bitcoin Cash, Grayscale Bitcoin Trust, Grayscale Ethereum Trust, Grayscale Ethereum Classic Trust, Grayscale Digital Large Cap Fund, and the Grayscale Litecoin Trust.

 Grayscale Bitcoin Trust was approved for public trading by the U.S. Financial Industry Regulatory Authority (FINRA) in 2015.
 On January 21, 2020, Grayscale Bitcoin Trust became the first digital currency financial product to become a Securities and Exchange Commission reporting company.

-In 2018, Grayscale launched the Grayscale Digital Large Cap Fund which allows a customer to invest in a group of prominent digital currencies.
+In 2018, Grayscale launched the Grayscale Digital Large Cap Fund, which allows a customer to invest in a group of prominent digital currencies.
 The fund was approved to trade on public markets by the FINRA in October 2019.
 In May 2022, it was reported that Grayscale would list an exchange-traded fund (ETF) for the first time in Europe.
 The ETF was said to be made up of companies representing the "Future of Finance", and would begin trading on May 17.

+In August 2023, Grayscale won a landmark legal victory against the SEC when a U.S. court ruled in favor of the company's petition to convert GBTC into a spot Bitcoin ETF.
+In January 2024, the SEC granted approval for Grayscale Bitcoin Trust (GBTC) to convert into a spot Bitcoin ETF, along with ten other products including BlackRock's iShares Bitcoin Trust and Fidelity’s Wise Origin Bitcoin Trust.
+Following that decision, in July 2024 the SEC granted approval for Grayscale's ETHE, along with seven other spot Ethereum ETFs including Bitwise's Ethereum ETF and VanEck's Ethereum Trust.
+Grayscale also received approval from the SEC for its mini Ethereum exchange-traded fund in July 2024.

+Grayscale CEO Michael Sonnenshein stepped down in May 2024, and it was announced that Peter Mintzberg would take on the role of CEO, effective August 2024.
+Fortune reported that Mintzberg, who previously held senior roles at Goldman Sachs, BlackRock, and Invesco, was brought in as Grayscale sought to "catch up with larger competitors" such as BlackRock and Fidelity following the launch of U.S. Bitcoin ETFs.